ZentaChain/chainnetwork-docs/CHAIN/docs/chain-networks.md

 The [Coinbase Wallet](https://chrome.google.com/webstore/detail/coinbase-wallet-extension/hnfanknocfeofbddgcijnmhnfnkdnaad?hl=en).

-To use CHAIN with Coinbase Wallet:
+To use Chain Network with Coinbase Wallet:

 1. Open the Coinbase Wallet browser extension and log in to your account.
 2. Connect to an app using Coinbase Wallet.